-Asylum seekers at the border will be placed in detention, which impacts their access to NGO’s and UNHCR.
+Individuals applying for asylum at the border are placed in detention, which affects their possibility to access to NGO’s and UNHCR.

-According to the Reception Act, reception facilities should ensure that residents have access to legal advice, and to this end they can also make arrangements with NGOs.
-However, there is no structural approach to this so it depends on the reception centre.
-Currently, we have no knowledge of any such arrangement at the moment.
+According to the Reception Act, reception facilities should ensure that residents have access to legal advice, and to this end, they can also make arrangements with NGOs.
+However, there is no structured approach to this so it depends on the reception centre.
+Currently, no information regarding such arrangements is available.

 The websites of Kruispunt Migratie-Integratie: http://bit.ly/1HiBm4s (Flanders and Brussels) and of ADDE: http://bit.ly/1HcnMBS (Wallonia and Brussels) give an overview with contact details of all the existing legal assistance initiatives for asylum seekers and other migrants.